What is the Public Good Initiative (PGI)?

 How much time do students devote to the PGI?

-The time commitment for most projects involves approximately one to three hours of work per week per consultant.
-Most projects have two to four consultants and last for six to eight months.
+The time commitment for most projects involves approximately 1-3 hours of work per week per consultant.
+Most projects have 2-4 consultants and last for approximately 6 months.
 These are general guidelines, but it is also important for consultants and partner organizations to discuss time commitments once they are matched.